 Smile!
 You’re In Sea Isle

-It’s the first thing you see when you cross over the bridge from the mainland to this cozy barrier island – a friendly message on the iconic turquoise water tower greeting both residents and visitors alike.
+The first thing you see when you cross over the bridge from the mainland to this cozy barrier island is a friendly message on the iconic turquoise water tower.
 Those who have come this way before don’t need the reminder – but for newcomers to the island, it prepares them to relax and enjoy this fun and friendly seaside resort.

 After all, you can’t help but smile when you see the shimmering sea stretching out before you on the sunny horizon and a bustling town center with shops and restaurants just below.
 From the bridge you can see the well-planned, Venice-inspired waterways lined with bay front homes, wooden docks, and every imaginable water vessel – from paddleboards to yachts and everything in between.
 Roll down the window and the briny salt air will instantly caress your skin and blow away your worries.

 As the town’s greeting suggests, it’s time to be care free in this island gem by the sea.

 Sea Isle City is located on a natural barrier island surrounded by the sea and bay, as well as tidal marsh and wetlands areas.
 It is nestled just south of sandy Strathmere and north of tiny Townsends Inlet.
 Together, the three share the land known as “Ludlam Island”.